CaZual-T/CZT-Mega-Sync/README.md

 # How it works (folder host)
 - Share a folder on mega.
 - Share the link generated with other users.
-# How it works (sync client) (initial install)
+# How it works (sync client) (first time use/install)
-fto = first time use only
-- Download & Install MegaCZT. (fto)
+- Download & Install MegaCZT.
 - Run MegaCZT.
-- Paste shared folder link into MEGA Folder URL entry. (fto, but also if you need to update link)
+- Paste shared folder link into MEGA Folder URL entry.
-- Click auto path (for RoN) or Manual Path (other games/file types) to set destination entry. (fto, but also if you want to change games/install location)
+- Click auto path (for RoN) or Manual Path
-- Click 'Install MEGA' (fto)
+- Click 'Install MEGA'
-- Click 'Detect MEGA' (fto)
+- Click 'Detect MEGA'
-- Delete existing mod folder within destination path if it exists. (first time use only)
+- Delete existing mod folder within destination path if it exists.
 - Download.
 # How it works (sync client) (existing install)
 - Run MegaCZT.